-- A6.
+Membership

+- Q5.
+In the promotion of new membership recruitment campaign, the hotel offers "Stay 6 Nights Get One Night Free" program to all who wish to join.
+Do we have to charge GST on the free night accommodation? - A5.
+The free night offered as a package in a promotion campaign is treated as a discount and allowable.
+GST is chargeable on the actual amount paid. - Q6.
+Is the hotel club annual membership fees subject to GST? - A6.
 Yes, the annual membership fees paid by members are subject to GST.
 It entitles the members to enjoy the hotel facilities with special treatment or discount. - Q7.
 Members of the hotel's club enjoy certain facilities such as the gym and swimming pool at discounted rates.
 How do I account for GST on these services? - A7.
 These services are taxable supplies and subject to GST.
-If discount is given for using these facilities, GST shall be accounted on the discounted amount. - Q8.
+If discount is given for using these facilities, GST shall be accounted on the discounted amount.

+Free goods and services

+- Q8.
 Is GST payable on hotel accommodation given free to regular customers? - A8.
 GST is not payable on free hotel accommodation offered to all customers. - Q9.
 Is commission paid to promoters and hotel brokers subject to GST, and if so who should account for it? - A9.
 Yes, commission paid to promoters and hotel brokers are subject to GST.
 The promoters and brokers are the marketing agent for the hotel.
-The service of the agent is a taxable supply and therefore the agent must account for GST if he is a GST registered person. - Q10.
-It is a common practice for a hotel to order bouquet of flowers or purchase gifts on behalf of customers at their request.
-The hotel will include this cost as separate charge in the invoice issued.
+The service of the

+- agent is a taxable supply and therefore the agent must account for GST if he is a GST registered person. - Q10.
+It is a common practice for a hotel to order bouquets of flowers or purchase gifts on behalf of customers at their request.
+The hotel will include this cost as a separate charge in the invoice issued.
 Is this charge on the services of providing gifts subject to GST? - A10.
-The supply of bouquet of flowers or gift is a taxable supply.
+The supply of bouquets of flowers or gifts is a taxable supply.
 If there is any charge on such services imposed by the hotel, such services are also subject to GST. - Q11.
-As a form of goodwill, the hotel pays the taxi fare on behalf of hotel guest.
+As a form of goodwill, the hotel pays the taxi fare on behalf of a hotel guest.

 The hotel will recover the exact amount in the guest's hotel bill.
 Is the recovery of taxi fare subject to GST? - A11.
-Taxi fare is exempt from GST.
-The recovery of taxi fare by the hotel is not subject to GST as it is regarded as a disbursement.
-The tax if any (for limousine service which is taxable) would be borne by the hotel guest but paid by the hotel.
-The hotel is not entitled to claim input tax on the tax incurred.

-Fare paid on behalf of guest is treated as disbursement.
-The hotel need not charge GST on disbursement.

-Q12.
-What is the GST treatment on complimentary rooms?

-- A12.
-The supply of complimentary room as part of the hotel's promotional package, for example, a complimentary room given under loyalty program, or as an offer for group package such as one complimentary room for every 20 rooms booked and is open to all is not subject to GST.
+Taxi fares are exempt from GST.
+The recovery of taxi fare by the hotel is not subject to GST as it is regarded as a disbursement. - Q12.
+What is the GST treatment on complimentary rooms? - A12.
+The supply of complimentary rooms as part of the hotel's promotional package, for example, a complimentary room given under a loyalty program, or as an offer for group package such as one complimentary room for every 20 rooms booked and is open to all is not subject to GST.
 It is treated as a discount.
-However, if the Complementary room is only given to business associates or connected person, it is subject to GST based on the room rate.
-In both cases, ITC is claimable by the hotel. - Q13.
-A hotel making extreme promotion package, charges RM1.00 per night stay as an annual event during school holidays.
-On what value should GST be charged? - A13.
-GST is to be charged on the actual amount paid.
+However, if the Complementary room is only given to business associates or connected persons, it is subject to GST based on the room rate.
+In both cases, ITC is claimable by the hotel.